Lyu-Lab/Lyu-Lab.github.io/README.md

 # lyulab.org

 Website for the Lyu Lab (Evnin Family Laboratory of Computational Molecular Discovery) at The Rockefeller University.
 Built with [Jekyll](https://jekyllrb.com/) and hosted on GitHub Pages.
-The structure is adapted from the [Fraser Lab website](https://github.com/fraser-lab/fraser-lab.github.io).

 ## Local development